We welcome you to this holy place which is both ancient and modern

 There is also a Souvenir Map available which costs £1 and includes a photography permit, or the more extensive Cathedral Guidebook, priced at £4.50.

-Both of these items are available in the Cathedral Shop or from our Welcome Desk at the West Entrance.
+Both of these items are available in the Cathedral Shop, Cathedral Welcomers or from our Welcome Desk at the West Entrance.

 Visitors can pick up free leaflets inside the Cathedral which have information and a basic map of the building.
 These leaflets are available in a number of different languages.

 The Cathedral is a busy and active place of worship.
-All groups of 10 or more people must pre-book their visit.
+All groups of 10 or more people must pre-book their visit and there is a mandatory charge.
 We are willing to consider large groups seven days a week, although these are subject to services and other activities taking place.
 We do also offer a wide range of tours which can be tailored to your needs.